 This policy and the annual SEND information report complies with the statutory requirements as outlined in the SEND Code of Practice (2014).
-It has also been written in reference with the following:
+It has also been written with reference to the following:

 - Equality Act 2010

 - Schools SEND Information Report Regulations 2014

 - Children and Families Act 2014.

 - Education Act 2011

 - Teachers Standards 2012

 - Keeping Children Safe in Education